QuarkSpin/blog/lectures.md

 A decision theorist and researcher at the Machine Intelligence Research Institute, Yudkowsky published earlier drafts of his writings to the websites Overcoming Bias and Less Wrong.
 “Rationality: From AI to Zombies” compiles six volumes of Yudkowsky’s essays into a single electronic tome.
 Collectively, these sequences of linked essays serve as a rich and lively introduction to the science—and the art—of human rationality.

-**Mon avis** : Pas encore terminé, très intéressant pour l'instant.
+**Mon avis** : Pas encore terminé, très intéressant pour l’instant.

 ## Envie de lire